 The strategy of asking a question, then rushing into an answer, instantly grounds the reader into a quick pace that is befitting a poem so small with a theme that is so large.
-The notion that the ideas are presented in such a figurative way help to elevate the poem into a more sophisticated realm—something that matches the philosophical level at work.
+The notion that the ideas are presented in such a figurative way helps to elevate the poem into a more sophisticated realm—something that matches the philosophical level at work.
 Essentially, if Rossetti is explaining that there are elements of life that make an impact but cannot be “seen,” the concept is too advanced for a simplistic delivery to be fitting.

-Using something as poetic as “the wind” boosts the depth of the poem by bringing in a figurative concept to express an idea that could be offered in an easier manner.
+Using something as poetic as “the wind” boosts the depth of Who Has Seen the Wind? by bringing in a figurative concept to express an idea that could be offered in an easier manner.
 If she wanted to, after all, Rossetti could have said something like, “You can’t see everything that impacts something else,” but the blunt words would not have embodied the intricate idea that certain elements of life cannot be “seen.”
 If the meaning were clearly put forth to be easily “seen” in direct terms, this hidden impact of invisible things would not have been highlighted in the word choice.
-The phrasing is elusive, like you have to chase it, which reflects how you must search for an element that does not exist on a visual level, like “the wind.”
+The phrasing is elusive like you have to chase it, which reflects how you must search for an element that does not exist on a visual level, like “the wind.”

 By representing these invisible elements as “the wind,” furthermore, Rossetti is grounding this poem in a natural concept.
 This adds a particular flair to the meaning by hinting to the reader that being in this state of not “see[ing]” is natural, as is being impacted by certain things we cannot “see.”
 This concept could be broadened as well to hint that to even question this concept, as Rossetti has by asking “Who has seen the wind,” is a natural thing to do.
 We all are moved, essentially, by something unperceivable, so the idea is as common and universally understood as “the wind.”